The Austin BBQ Top 10

 You go to print with the barbecue you've got, not the barbecue you wish you had.
 A year and a half ago, Austin’s Top 10 BBQ was that kind of list: a strong core unit with places bolted on to make an even 10, built to celebrate barbecue in Austin.
 Not Taylor, Lockhart or Llano, but the actual Austin city limits, marked in gray on maps only cubist cartographers could love.
 Eight of those Top 10 are gone from this list.
 The top-ranked JMueller trailer closed; so did Texas Rib Kings.
 Although Stiles Switch and Franklin Barbecue are back, the others have been overtaken by a cadre of new barbecue believers, all but one of whom opened in the 18 months between the machinations of the old Top 10 and the wishes of the new.
 The BBQ City Limits series has covered 52 Austin barbecue shops and trailers and counting.
 These 10 are the best of that series up to now.
 At least until Cooper’s of Llano and the extended Black family of Lockhart open their Austin branches this year.
 But we’ll save that list for another campaign.

 1. La Barbecue.
 Pitmaster is such a TV word.
 John Lewis is more of a foreman at La Barbecue.
 He’s in the trailer window at lunch, cutting velveteen brisket and sunburned shiny ribs.
 He’s there at night, seasoning pork shoulder for the city’s best pulled pork or laying out beef ribs or making sausage, both of which won their categories, too.
 He’s also there welding firepits, chopping wood and ordering prime brisket for its waterfall gloss.
 This might be Leann Mueller’s trailer, and before that her brother and former Top 10 champion John Mueller’s domain.
 But it’s John Lewis’ world now.
 And Austin’s best barbecue.
-1200 E. Sixth St. (map), www.labarbecue.com
+New location beginning 8/6/14: 900 E. Cesar Chavez St. at the Good Life Food Park (map), www.labarbecue.com

 ► Intangibles (because it's not just about the food): Consistency.
 The barbecue you get on Wednesday is the barbecue you get on Friday is the barbecue you get on Sunday.
 At this level, that's remarkable.
 They'll need that consistency to soften the harsh intangibles of the lines that lie ahead.